For this tutorial we do not offer a free download of the pattern.

 Two options for purchasing the pattern:

-- in digital version (PDF to print in actual size and assemble)
+- in digital format (PDF to print at actual size and assemble)

-- in paper version (B1 poster that you will receive at home).
+- in paper version (poster B1 which you will receive at home).

 To complete this tutorial, you will need:

-- 1 soft leather skin of 0.55 m² (surface area given as an indication) - approximately 1 mm thick OR for the hand-sewn version: firmer leather from the Venus range (untracked leather).
+- 1 supple leather hide of 0.55 m² (surface given as an indication) - approximately 1 mm thick OR for the hand-stitched version: firmer leather from the Venus range (non-tracked leather).

-- 8 rolling eyelets and installation tools - Ø11 mm
+- 8 roller eyelets and installation tools - Ø11 mm

 - 4 rectangular loops - dimensions 25 x 8 mm